JuanMorenoDeveloper/earth001.github.io/_posts/2020-10-23-integration-test-with-testcontainers.md

 As we saw, we create a [`PostgreSQLContainer`](https://javadoc.io/static/org.testcontainers/postgresql/1.15.0-rc2/org/testcontainers/containers/PostgreSQLContainer.html) using the image tag [postgres:9.6.12](https://hub.docker.com/layers/postgres/library/postgres/9.6.2/images/sha256-b3b8a22299537a43dc0eb06d8cd469fcdbbca5e8b221dd5f67653242c3951fa1?context=explore), and we used the API to set up the common options.

-A powerful option is the [`withTmpFs`](https://javadoc.io/static/org.testcontainers/testcontainers/1.15.0-rc2/org/testcontainers/containers/GenericContainer.html#withTmpFs-java.util.Map-) that allow us to map the container volume to our host memory.
+A powerful option is the [`withTmpFs`](https://javadoc.io/static/org.testcontainers/testcontainers/1.15.0-rc2/org/testcontainers/containers/GenericContainer.html#withTmpFs-java.util.Map-) that allows us to map the container volume to our host memory.

-Take into account if we want to speed up our integration tests we can declare containers as static fields to share between tests.
+If we want to speed up our integration tests we can declare containers as static fields to share between tests.
 In our case, our test run on an average bellow to 150ms.

 # Conclusion